mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/codebase_overview_eli5.md

 **Think of it like**: A chef who sets up all the kitchen stations before the restaurant opens.

 **What it creates**:
-- All subsystems (drivetrain, arm, elevator, etc.)
+- All subsystems (drivetrain, climber, intake, shooter, etc.)
 - Controller bindings (which button does what)
 - Autonomous routines
 - Vision system

+**Note**: Currently many subsystems are commented out for drivetrain-only testing.
+See `SubsystemFactory.java` for details.

 **Location**: `src/main/java/frc/robot/RobotContainer.java`